farhiongit/message-in-the-bottle/README.md

 - As said above, `bottle_close` is *only useful when the bottle is used to synchronise concurrent threads* on sender and receiver sides and need not be used in other cases (thread-safe shared FIFO queue).

+- In a never ending process (such as a service or the back-end side of an application), `bottle_close` may not be called.

 - `bottle_close` does not call `bottle_destroy` by default because the user program *should ensure* that all receivers have finished their work between `bottle_close`